-- · Is registered for tax; - Does not have an outstanding tax debt of more than R 100 unless that payment has been deferred, compromised, or suspended; - Does not have an outstanding return unless an arrangement has been made for the submission of the return.
+- · Is registered for tax: - Does not have an outstanding tax debt of more than R 100 unless that payment has been deferred, compromised, or suspended; - Does not have an outstanding return unless an arrangement has been made for the submission of the return.

-SARS may revoke third party access if the access was issued in error, or was provided on the basis of fraud, misrepresentation or non-disclosure of material facts, and SARS has given the taxpayer prior notice and an opportunity to respond to the allegations of at least 10 business days prior to the revocation.
+SARS may revoke third party access if it was issued in error, or was provided on the basis of fraud, misrepresentation or non-disclosure of material facts, and SARS has given the taxpayer prior notice and at least 10 business days prior to the revocation, given the taxpayer the opportunity to respond to the allegations.